AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

 This offers a simple and consistent naming basis to users, orthogonal to the unit/source name mapping.
-Consider, for example, a project file with the set of declarations below, which parameterizes the source file name to use for the body of a ``Logger`` package depending on the kind of build performed::
+Consider, for example, a project file with the set of declarations below, which parametrizes the source file name to use for the body of a ``Logger`` package depending on the kind of build performed::

   type Build_Mode_Type is ("Production", "Debug");